 1.1 Integrity is our core value and the guiding principle of our decisions and actions in the workplace.
-Crisis Relief Services & Training Berhad (“CREST”) is committed to perform our operation in a fair, open, honest and transparent manner.
+Crisis Relief Services & Training Berhad (“CREST”) is committed to performing our operation in a fair, open, honest, and transparent manner.
 CREST practices high ethical standards in everything that we do.

-1.2 Bribery and corruption compromises business ethics and damages an organization’s reputation.
+1.2 Bribery and corruption compromise business ethics and damages an organization’s reputation.
 As such, CREST strongly opposes any practice that improperly or illegally disrupts proper business conduct.

 1.3 This Anti-Bribery and Corruption Policy (“ABAC Policy”) provides a clear statement of the conduct which is expected of CREST’s personnel.
 This policy also applies to any third party who performs services for and on behalf of CREST.

 2.1 The Board of Directors of CREST is committed to complying with the anti-bribery and corruption laws in Malaysia, and also other anti-bribery and corruption laws in all the countries that CREST operates.
 Thus, this ABAC Policy has been developed with the purpose of fulfilling the said legal and regulatory requirements and sets out the overall position on bribery and corruption in all forms, such as dealing with third parties, managing conflicts of interest, gifts, hospitality, and whistleblowing.